jetbrains-academy/Machine-Learning-101/Horror Trees/Node/task.md

 according to which the sample is divided, and its value.
 Don't forget to delete the `pass` operator.

 You can run `task.py` in each task in order to see how your code is working.
-In the current task, you don't need to modify `task.py`.

 ![Boo](boo.jpg)